Lulworth Skipper (Thymelicus acteon)

 of acteon and more pronounced in the female.

 The sexes can be differentiated by the body length, much longer in the male - see above - and the upf sex brand (black streak) which only the male has, as well as the strength of the orange band as noted earlier.
-I found, much to my surprise, that 90% of the acteon photographs I have taken are of females.
+I found, much to my surprise, that the majority of the acteon photographs I have taken are of females, probably because they are more recognisable.

 a fresh male, showing how faint the upf orange band is, even when fresh.